-We aim to foster strong home/school links between parents, teachers and children.
+We have close home/school links between parents, teachers and children.
 The teachers are happy to see parents at any reasonable time during the school year.
 Each term opportunities are provided for parents to meet with their child's class teacher to discuss progress.
 At the end of the summer term all parents receive an annual report on their child's progress.